There is no more compromising with Democrats and you can compromise with the Taliban.

 Don't worry, don't worry, don't worry.

-We're not going to restructure it.
+We're not going to restrict it.

-The senators seem to think that the high dollar donors were not kooks, like the Tea Party activists.
+The senators seem to think that the high-dollar donors were not kooks like the Tea Party activists.

-The senators seem to think that the high dollar donors would understand the practical need to just restructure instead of repeal.
+The senators seem to think that the high-dollar donors would understand the practical need to just restructure instead of repeal.

 Unfortunately, senators have badly misread the donors.